F1R3FLY-io/OSLF-editor/README.md

 3. Add release notes
 4. Click "Publish release"

-The GitHub Actions workflow will automatically build and publish the package to GitHub Packages.
+The GitHub Actions workflow will automatically build and publish the package to npm.

 ### Manual Publishing